poe-currency-monitor/backend/README.md

 To get the server running locally:

-- Install and setup a local MongoDB server.
 - Clone the repo.
 - `yarn` to install all the dependencies.
 - Copy `.env.example` file as `.env` and edit the environment variables.